tnkteja/fss16ntadiko/read/7/Readme.md

 iii.

+   1. Motivational Statements:
+   The paper takes off after two research questions, which are whether  a predition model built on an ensemble of classsifiers which inturn are buiilt on subsets of the training bug reports achieve better performance compared to a model that is built sing all of the bug reports ?
+Another one is whether different decision boundaries or thresholds results in significantly different prediction performances?

    2. **Information Visualisations :**
    Some figures on the methodlogy of the paper mentions which show the preprocessing, textual and categorical comparision (shown in fig 2 as well, with various kinds of comparisions applied across the features on the document), some examples of the duplicate  bug reports drawn from the data sets